ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 .. _access_vpn:

-Accessing Nightingale using a VPN
+Access Nightingale using a VPN
 -----------------------------------

-If you log in to Nightingale from the University of Illinois campus, you don't need to use a Virtual Private Network (VPN).
-To access Nightingale from off campus, you will need to set up and activate a VPN first.
+If you log in to Nightingale from the University of Illinois campus, you don't need to use a VPN.
+To access Nightingale off campus, you will first need to set up and activate a VPN.
 A VPN sends your network traffic over an encrypted channel to a server on a different network, making your traffic originate within that other network.
 In this case, traffic will effectively originate inside of the University of Illinois, which adds an additional level of security and protection for your connection.

-There are two VPN services that will allow you to log in to Nightingale from off campus.
+There are two VPN services that will allow you to log in to Nightingale off campus.
 The first is the University of Illinois VPN, which members of UIUC campus should use by default.
-The other is the NCSA VPN, which is available for Nightingale users not associated directly with UIUC.
+The other is the NCSA VPN, which is available for Nightingale users not directly associated with UIUC.

 If you have trouble setting up or using either of these VPNs, or have questions, please :ref:`submit a support request <help>`.